Denard Robinson: University of Michigan

 On February 23, 2022, the University of Michigan announced the hiring of Robinson as the assistant director of player personnel for the Michigan Wolverines football team, marking Robinson’s return to his alma mater.
-During the 2023 Michigan Wolverines football season, Robinson was implicated for having potential role in the team's sign-stealing scandal.
+During the 2023 Michigan Wolverines football season, Robinson was implicated for having a potential role in the team's sign-stealing scandal.
 On May 14, 2024, Robinson resigned as a member of Michigan's staff as a result of an operating while intoxicated arrest one month earlier.

-Football sign-stealing scandal

-On Friday, August 15th, 2025, the NCAA's Committee on Infractions released its ruling on the University of Michigan football sign-stealing scandal.
-It was ruled that Robinson committed Level II violations, including impermissible recruiting inducements to a prospect and his parents, charitable donations to a parent of a prospect and contact with prospect prior to the permissible date.
-It was also ruled that his lack of cooperation in the investigation (required under Bylaw 19) was a Level I violation.

-The report states that the conduct of Connor Stalions, Jim Harbaugh, Sherrone Moore, and Robinson "...ranged from destroying relevant materials to providing false or misleading information during interviews", but does not state that Robinson's involvement included destroying anything.

-The report details the rulings and penalties for the aforementioned individuals plus the Michigan football program.
-Robinson received a three-year show-cause penalty that started on January 11th, 2025 and runs through January 10, 2028.
-Robinson did not respond to the NCAA Notice of Allegations and did not attend the hearing, so he ultimately did not contest the ruling.
+On August 15, 2025, the NCAA ruled that Robinson would received a three-year show-cause penalty running through January 2028.
+Robinson did not respond to the NCAA Notice of Allegations and did not attend the hearing.

 Personal life

 In July 2016, Robinson was found passed out in a partially submerged vehicle.
-Police determined he was not impaired, and no charges were laid.
+Police determined he was not impaired, and he was not charged with anything.

 On April 15, 2024, Robinson was charged with operating while intoxicated in Ann Arbor.
-He was arrested after being involved in a single-vehicle crash at E. Eisenhower Parkway and S. State at approximately 3:05 a.m. that day, according to the Ann Arbor Police Department.
+He was arrested after being involved in a single-vehicle crash, according to the Ann Arbor Police Department.